We have 2 kittens looking for a farm / stable home.

 Little Chloe has been neutered but had to be trapped (see her photo) to get her to the vet for her operation.
 She is now back under the sofa but longing to spend time outdoors.

 If you would like to adopt Chloe and are prepared to keep feeding her and making sure she is safe we’d love to hear from you.
 Please email or leave a message on our answerphone and we’ll get back to you with more details about our feral adoption scheme.

 First posted 20.7.18

-Lady and Susie, who are now 8 years of age, were adopted from the branch as kittens.
+Lady (black and white) and Susie (Tortoiseshell), who are now 9 years of age, were adopted from the branch as kittens.
 Sadly, their owner had to move into other accommodation and asked us to find them a home as she couldn’t take them with her.

-If you would like to meet them and the other cats in branch care they can be seen at Bowler’s cattery
+If you would like to meet her and the other cats in branch care they can be seen at Bowler’s cattery

 First posted 9.8.18